enkidevs/curriculum/linux/networking-and-security/ssh-connections/what-is-ssh.md

 +----[SHA256]-----+
 ```

-The default key file name for the keys depends on the algorithm.
+The default file name for the keys depends on the algorithm.
 In this case `id_rsa` is used because we're using the default RSA algorithm.